The Hardest Part About Making DIM Gummies (No One Talks About)

 Why We Embrace the Hard Stuff

-Honestly, most manufacturers avoid DIM gummies because it's expensive and finicky.
-It requires specialized equipment-high-shear homogenizers, nitrogen flushing, tight pH control-and more expensive excipients like malic acid and chelators.
+Honestly, most manufacturers avoid DIM gummies because they're expensive and finicky.
+The process demands specialized equipment—high-shear homogenizers, nitrogen flushing, tight pH control—and expensive excipients like malic acid and chelators.
 Many just buy pre-stabilized DIM powder to skip the hard work.

-The next time you pop a DIM gummy, know that behind that soft chew is a quiet symphony of engineering that most people never see.
+Next time you pop a DIM gummy, know that behind that soft chew is a quiet symphony of engineering most people never see.
 That's the real story.

 ← Back to Blog